Rudy Lai

 Costs

-Ford applies AI, machine learning, and blockchain technologies to optimize supply chain operations, improving efficiency and reducing environmental impact across its global manufacturing network.
+Ford applies AI, ML, and blockchain technologies to optimize supply chain operations globally, enhancing efficiency and reducing environmental impact.
 [1]

 Employee Training